TowerData/SDKs/java/README.md

 This method queries TowerData's Email Validation API with the specified email.
 The second parameter is the timeout in seconds; the API's default value is used if timeoutSeconds is not positive.

-If your API key is configured for demographic fields, they will be returned if the email is valid.
+If your API key is configured for demographic fields, they will be included in the response if the email is valid.

 ### queryByEmail(String email, boolean hash_email)

 This method queries TowerData's Email Intelligence API with the specified email.
 If the second parameter is set to true, the email address will be hashed to an MD5 before querying the API with it.
 Defaults to false.

-This method will not work if your API key is configured for Email Validation.
-The validateEmail method should be used in that case.
+This method will not work if your API key includes Email Validation.
+The validateEmail() method should be used in that case.

 ### queryByMd5(String md5Email)
 ### queryBySha1(String sha1Email)